sonv/Vevoicoinguon/7.typ

 He enjoyed traditional opera (tuồng).
-Despite threats from the Quốc Dân Đảng, he sometimes went alone to the Quảng Lạc theater on Hàng Bạc Street.
+Despite threats from the Quốc Dân Đảng, he sometimes went alone to the Quảng Lạc theater on Hàng Bạc street.
 He wore a dark silk tunic, a folded turban, and leather sandals with rounded toes, and carried no weapon.